hongqin/BacillusSporeCoat/README.md

 All files are provided 'as is'.

-Working folders are simple 'dump' into this repository.
+Working folders are simply 'dumped' into this repository.
 Many links and path should be modified in order for the scripts to run.

 Folder online.supplementary.files contain the supplementary files for Qin & Driks2013